-- 6. Repeat the operation for each criterion that you want to add, and click Run the Search.
-The search is run and the result displays at the bottom of the window. - Note: If there are several criteria, the search is run with an AND operator.
-The result shows the objects matching all the criteria. - 7.
-To retrieve the object, select it and click the Retrieve button in the upper right of the Results pane. - 8.
+6. Repeat the operation for each criterion that you want to add, and click Run the Search.
+The search is run and the result displays at the bottom of the window.

+Note: If there are several criteria, the search is run with an AND operator.
+The result shows the objects matching all the criteria.

+- 7. To display one of the resulting objects in the archive, double-click its result line. - 8.
+To retrieve the object, select it and click the Retrieve button in the upper right of the Results pane. - 9.
 To select a specific instance of the object for retrieval, click the Instances button in the upper right of the Results pane. - See Retrieving a Specific File Instance for details.

-If you are searching a specific archive folder, you can move up one folder and increase the search range by clicking the search range by clicking the search range.
+If you are searching a specific archive folder, you can move up one folder and increase the search range by clicking the icon located next to the criterion name.